pradeepiyer/ray-mcp/docs/TOOLS.md

 ## Tool Parameters

-### start_ray
+### init_ray
-Start a new Ray cluster with head node and worker nodes, or connect to an existing cluster. **Defaults to multi-node cluster with 2 worker nodes.**
+Initialize Ray cluster - start a new cluster or connect to existing one.
+If address is provided, connects to existing cluster; otherwise starts a new cluster with optional worker specifications.

 **For new cluster creation:**
 ```json